mnot/I-D/for-the-users/draft.md

 That said, end users are not necessarily a homogenous group; often, but not always, interactions on the Internet are characterised by a seller/buyer, publisher/reader, or service provider/consumer relationship.

 Also, it's important to note that even though we use the term "user" here, this does not necessarily denote a passive relationship with the Internet; someone producing content, selling goods or providing a service is equally a user of the Internet.
 The emphasis here is on "end" -- as in endpoint {{?RFC3724}}.
+Indeed, a single user might have many interests (e.g., privacy, security, flexibility, reachability) that are sometimes in tension.

 Similarly, a person whose interests we need to consider might not directly be an end-user of a specific system connected to the Internet.
 For example, if a child is using a browser, the interests of that child's parents or guardians may be relevant; if a person is pictured in a photograph, that person may have an interest in systems that process that photograph, or if a person entering a room triggers sensors that send data to the Internet than that person's interests may be involved in our deliberations about how those sensor readings are handled.